Antique Tractor Show

 The cattle department at the Freeborn County Fair features a modern, spacious barn providing a comfortable stay for the livestock, as well as the exhibitors, and a great place for fairgoers to view some of the best cattle in our area.
 Our milking facility, located in the northeast corner of the barn, allows visitors a great view of cows being milked and a chance to interact with the milkers.
 These dairymen take pride in keeping a clean milking area to present to the public and are happy to field any questions.
 Check your fair book for judging schedules.

 Tracy Skaar – Superintendent

 Again this year we have many commercial exhibits inside and outside to enjoy.
 Ranging from politicians to vacuums.
-Visit the Commercial building, under the Grandstand or outside along the streets, and you’ll find what you’re looking for.
+Visit the Commercial building or outside along the streets, and you’ll find what you’re looking for.

 “Birds and fish and butterflies!
 Oh, my!”